Europe Still in Eye Of The Storm Despite Moves To Ease Virus Lockdowns - UrduPoint

 Europe Still 'in Eye Of The Storm' Despite Moves To Ease Virus Lockdowns

-Parts of Europe moved cautiously to reopen their streets and economies on Thursday but the coronavirus pandemic was far from beaten and the World Health Organization warned the continent was still in the "eye of the storm"
+Parts of Europe moved to reopen their streets and economies on Thursday but the coronavirus pandemic was far from beaten, with the World Health Organization warning the continent was still in the "eye of the storm".

 Since emerging in China late last year, the virus has turned the world upside down, killing tens of thousands, forcing half of humanity indoors and raising the spectre of a second Great Depression.